Trustpilot

 Celebrating lesbians, bi-sexual, trans, and trans feminine people

 For centuries, lesbians, bi-sexual and trans women have been historically silenced and discriminated against for who they are and for who they love.
-Cultural and societal expectations still enforce what it means to be a women, so expressing our true sexual orientation, sexual desires and gender identity can often be met with discrimination and prejudice.
+Cultural and societal expectations can often still enforce what it means to be a women, so expressing our true sexual orientation, sexual desires and gender identity can often be met with discrimination and prejudice.

 Therefore, this International Women’s Day, it’s never been more important than ever to highlight injustices, celebrate our sexual health as well as lesbian, bi, trans and trans feminine people’s achievements and successes.

 In their 2020 health report, ‘Out of the Margins’ found that LBQ women’s sexual and reproductive health needs remain glaringly understudied in a range of country contexts.
 This lack of knowledge and education has led to misconceptions in many areas of the world that the risk of contracting sexually transmitted infections, such as HIV for lesbian, bi women and trans women are not present among these communities.
-These findings have led to recommendations to change practices , increase education and provide healthcare that is acceptable and accessible for all LBT+ individuals.
+These findings have led to recommendations to change practices, increase education and provide healthcare that is acceptable and accessible for all LBT+ individuals.

 Taking control of our own sexual pleasure

 Sexual restraint, threat of ruin and no sex before marriage were once long-standing expectations within British societies.
-We’ve come a long way since these earlier sexual ideals, and while we recognise work still needs to be done and myths need to be expelled, this International Women’s Day, we can celebrate the power that women have in taking back control of our own sexual health and sexual needs.
+We’ve come a long way since these earlier sexual ideals and while we recognise work still needs to be done and myths need to be expelled, this International Women’s Day, we can celebrate the power that women have in taking back control of our own sexual health and sexual needs.

 We have condoms that make sex last that little bit longer; with our Delay Infinity Condoms or to put a smile on your face, with our smiley condoms.